Channels & integrations

 Other channels

 Discord, Slack, Signal, and Microsoft Teams can be wired through the agent's gateway configuration (bot token + DM policy, same model as Telegram).
-Cron schedules, webhooks, and email triggers — which wake a sleeping agent rather than chat with it — are covered in Configuration → Triggers.
+The per-channel setup guides live in the upstream OpenClaw docs.
+Cron schedules, webhooks, and email triggers (which wake a sleeping agent rather than chat with it) are covered in Configuration → Triggers.